nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>

-Moreover, eduMate will replace the missing fields with placeholders which you can then edit over later!
+Moreover, EduMate will replace the missing fields with placeholders which you can then edit over later!

 </div>